sap218/hugo-test/content/random/old-poem.md

 Sweaty, dizzy, and confused;
 The youths are rising and all bruised.

-Smoggy gas shading a purple and green light,
+Smoggy gas shading a purple and green light;
 Reaching for my gas mask as my chest becomes tight.

-Blinded by fog, he’s having a fit;
+Blinded by fog, he's having a fit;
 We're all struggling in this gas pit.

 Short of breath, he was found;